LAStools/LAStools/bin/las2las_README.txt

 other commandline arguments are

--auto_reoffset          : puts a meaning
--reoffset 10000 40000 0 : puts a new offset into the header and translates the points accordingly -rescale 0.01 0.01 0.01 : puts a new scale into the header and rescales the points accordingly -clip_to_bounding_box : removes all points that falls outsize the bouding box specified in the LAS header -repair_zero_returns  : sets return counts and number of returns that are zero to one -start_at_point 100   : skips all points until point number 100 -start_at_point 900   : omits all points after point number 900 -subseq 20 100        : extract a subsequence of 100 points starting from point 20 -point_type 0         : force point type to be 0 -point_size 26        : force point size to be 26 -set_classification 0 : sets all classifications fields to zero -set_user_data 0      : sets all user_data fields to zero -remove_all_vlrs      : remove all VLRs
+-auto_reoffset           : puts a reasonable offset in the header and translates the points accordingly -reoffset 10000 40000 0  : puts a new offset into the header and translates the points accordingly -rescale 0.01 0.01 0.01  : puts a new scale into the header and rescales the points accordingly -clip_to_bounding_box    : removes all points that falls outsize the bouding box specified in the LAS header -repair_zero_returns     : sets return counts and number of returns that are zero to one -start_at_point 100      : skips all points until point number 100 -start_at_point 900      : omits all points after point number 900 -subseq 20 100           : extract a subsequence of 100 points starting from point 20 -point_type 0            : force point type to be 0 -point_size 26           : force point size to be 26 -set_classification 0    : sets all classifications fields to zero -set_user_data 0         : sets all user_data fields to zero -remove_all_vlrs         : remove all VLRs
--remove_vlr 2         : remove VLR number 2
+-remove_vlr 2            : remove VLR number 2 (couting starts at 0)
+-remove_vlrs_from_to 0 2 : remove the first three VLRs
--remove_extra         : remove extra bytes before and after the header -week_to_adjusted     : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week     : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up         : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down       : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -set_version 1.2      : set LAS version number to 1.2 -wgs84                : use the WGS-84 ellipsoid -wgs72                : use the WGS-72 ellipsoid -nad83                : use the NAD83 ellipsoid
+-remove_padding          : remove user-defined bytes before and after the header -week_to_adjusted        : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week        : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up            : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down          : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -set_version 1.2         : set LAS version number to 1.2 -wgs84                   : use datum WGS-84
+-wgs72                   : use datum WGS-72
+-nad83                   : use datum NAD83
--nad27                : use the NAD27 ellipsoid
+-nad27                   : use datum NAD27
 -utm 12T                 : input is UTM zone 12T
 -epsg 2972               : input is EPSG code 2972 (e.g. Reseau Geodesique Francais Guyane 1995)
 -sp83 CO_S               : input is state plane NAD83 Colorado South
 -sp27 SC_N               : input is state plane NAD27 South Carolina North
--longlat              : input is geometric coordinates in longitude/latitude -latlong              : input is geometric coordinates in latitude/longitude -ecef                 : input is geocentric (Earth-centered Earth-fixed) -survey_feet          : input uses survey feet
--feet                 : input uses feet
+-longlat                 : input is geometric coordinates in longitude/latitude -latlong                 : input is geometric coordinates in latitude/longitude -ecef                    : input is geocentric (Earth-centered Earth-fixed) -survey_feet             : input uses survey feet -feet                    : input uses feet
 -meter                   : input uses meter -elevation_surveyfeet    : input uses survey feet for elevation -elevation_feet          : input uses feet for elevation -elevation_meter         : input uses meter for elevation -target_utm 12T                  : output is UTM zone 12T
 -target_epsg 2193                : output is EPSG code 2193 (e.g. NZGD2000)
 -target_sp83 CO_S                : output is state plane NAD83 Colorado South
 -target_sp27 SC_N                : output is state plane NAD27 South Carolina North
 -target_longlat                  : output is geometric coordinates in longitude/latitude
 -target_latlong                  : output is geometric coordinates in latitude/longitude
 -target_ecef                     : output is geocentric (Earth-centered Earth-fixed) -target_survey_feet              : output uses survey feet
 -target_feet                     : output uses feet
 -target_meter                    : output uses meter
 -target_elevation_surveyfeet     : output uses survey feet for elevation -target_elevation_feet           : output uses feet for elevation -target_elevation_meter          : output uses meter for elevation -target_precision 0.001          : output uses one millimeter resolution for x and y -target_elevation_precision 0.02 : output uses two centimeter resolution for z